OpenTelemetry Observability¶

 logging.pattern.level = trace_id=%mdc{trace_id} span_id=%mdc{span_id} trace_flags=%mdc{trace_flags} %5p

-This way, any service or tool parsing application logs can correlate traces/spans with log statements.
+This way, any service or tool that parses application logs can associate traces/spans with log statements.

-- OpenTelemetry also supports metric collection, exporting metrics to corresponding exporters via the otel-collector, such as Prometheus, and then displaying them through Grafana.
-The otlpExporter supports metric export, and metrics can be associated with logs and traces using the
+- OpenTelemetry also supports metric collection, exporting metrics via otel-collector to corresponding exporters, such as Prometheus, and then displaying them via Grafana.
+The otlpExporter supports metric output, and the association between metric, log, and trace can be done using the

 tag